lsst-sqre/sqr-032/index.rst

 - Advanced doctest skipping control for modules
 - Integration with the pytest-remotedata_ plugin to enable skipping tests that require remote connections.

-The floating point comparison feature is useful for avoiding test failures because of small flointing point rounding differences between a doctest and an execution.
+The floating point comparison feature is useful for avoiding test failures because of small floating point rounding differences between a doctest and an execution.
 It handles cases like this:

 .. code-block:: rst